Tel. +1 (514) 887-7871

 Furthermore, it is highly recommended to perform risk assessments on your bill of materials (BOM), or parts list, according to standard IEC 63000 for 'technical documentation for the assessment of electrical and electronic products with respect to the restriction of hazardous substances'.

-Importantly, the assessed BOM must not only include electronic components, but also any parts or material that are used to manufacture your products, including:
+Importantly, the assessed BOM must not only include electronic components, but also any parts or materials that are used to manufacture your products, including:

 In other words, everything that constitutes a device must be considered, except batteries, packaging, and... software!
 Specific regulations on heavy metals address batteries and packages compliance requirements.